 "Ask not what your country can do for you -

 ask what you can do for your country."

 The lack of citizen involvement is a quiet epidemic and a threat to our future. (read more)

 Americans need a broader view of citizenship - it goes well beyond voting,

 jury duty, and community service. (read more)

-Effective citizens do simple, yet powerful, things on a daily basis that keep
+Effective citizens do simple, yet impactful things - citizen actions - on a daily basis that keep